 Emergency Medications

 Our staff is certified in the administration of emergency medications.
-This certification allows us to administer Epi pen injections in the case of anaphylactic reactions under the following conditions:
+This certification allows us to administer Epi-Pen injections in the case of anaphylactic reactions or rescue inhalers in the case of diagnosed asthma or breathing complications under the following conditions:

-We have a signed permission form with instructions from the parent.

-We have written instructions from the prescribing physician using the approved form from the Department of Health.
+We have written authorization from the prescribing physician using the approved form “Authorization for the Administration of Medication by School, Child Care, and Youth Camp Personnel”.

+We have an “Emergency Care Plan” (for anaphylactic reactions) or “Asthma Action Plan” on file, filled out by the prescribing physician.

+We have signed permission from the parent.
+Parent signature and information is required on both of the above mentioned forms.

-The medication is in the original container and bares the child’s name, physician’s name, the name of the medication, dosage, method of administration and date of expiration.
+The medication is in the original container with the pharmacy label that bares the child’s name, prescribing physician’s name, the name of the medication, dosage, method of administration, date of expiration, pharmacy name, and prescription number.

 Each year, the employees are trained by our RN in the administration of emergency meds.
 Likewise, all staff is trained in CPR and First Aid.
 The office personnel keep track of each employee’s current certificates as well as their expiration dates.

-Prescription and Non-prescription Medications
+Prescription and Non-Prescription Medications

 Staff is not permitted to administer any oral non-prescription or prescription drug.
 We are only permitted to apply non-prescription topical preparations with signed consent from parents.
+Aerosol sprays will not be accepted and administered by staff.

 In the event that a child is taking medication, we ask that the parents document the name of the medication, the date it was started and the time of the most recent dose on the medication log found in each classroom.
 A parent or caregiver may come to the Center to administer the child’s medication, provided they do so in the main office, and record the information on our medication log.